 Treatment involves amoxicillin 1 g po q 8 h, procaine penicillin G 600,000 units IM q 12 h, or penicillin V 500 mg po qid for 7 to 10 days.
 Erythromycin 500 mg po qid may be used for patients allergic to penicillin.
 Doxycycline 100 mg q 12 h for 14 days is an alternative.

 Spirillary rat-bite fever (sodoku):

 S. minus infection is acquired through a rat bite or occasionally a mouse bite.
+Ingestion of the organism does not cause disease.
 The wound usually heals promptly, but inflammation recurs at the site after 4 to 28 (usually > 10) days, accompanied by a relapsing fever and regional lymphadenitis.
 A roseolar-urticarial rash sometimes develops but is less prominent than the streptobacillary rash.
 Systemic symptoms commonly accompany fever, but arthritis is rare.
 In untreated patients, 2- to 4-day cycles of fever usually recur for 4 to 8 wk, but febrile episodes rarely recur for > 1 yr.